tofrank7/Excel_Project_Data_Analytics/Project_2_Analysis/README.md

 * SQL and Excel are the most frequently requested skills for US Data Analyst roles
 * Skill Likelihood percentages represent demand across all job postings (not a total of 100% because a single job can list multiple skills)
-* Knowing which skills are most valued based on actual market demand (not just assumptions) helps job seekers prioritize their learning path
+* This data-driven view of skill frequency helps job seekers prioritize learning based on actual market needs, not assumptions

 ## Question 4: What’s the pay of the top 10 skills?